bpollner/uniset/README.md

 There are two ways to set up a target package (in our example the package called `dogPack`) to make use of `uniset`:

 * **1) Export and Move Files**
-With everything left at the defaults, this call to `uniset_getFiles` creates a folder containing the three required files on the desktop.
+With everything left at the defaults, a call to `uniset_getFiles` creates a folder containing the three required files on the desktop.

 ```
 uniset_getFiles("dogPack")